zemuldo/docker-build-push/README.md

-# grc-docker-build-push
+# docker-build-push

-GitHub action to build, tag and push images to Google Cloud Container Registry using Google Cloud SDK
+GitHub action to build, tag and push images to Registry using Google Cloud SDK